baconstrip/alfheim/docs/extensions.md

 extension is a folder within.

-Each extension is required to have at least two files, `package.json` and a Javascript/Typescript (of arbitrary name) that corressponds to the entry point of the extension.
+Each extension is required to have at least two files, `package.json` and a Javascript/Typescript (of arbitrary name) that corresponds to the entry point of the extension.

 ### package.json